Mastering Complex Queries: A Technical SEO Guide to Query Understanding and Semantic Optimization

 - Optimizing site architecture and crawlability ensures that search engines can fully understand the scope and depth of your website's content, leading to improved rankings for a wider range of queries.

 These technical SEO foundations enhance a website's ability to be understood by search engines.
-The next section will explore methods for dissecting user intent.
+The next section will explore how to align content with user intent through on-page strategies.

 On-Page SEO Strategies for Semantic Relevance